Facebook

 Prooxidants, Antioxidants, and ROS Oxidative Stress

-Pro-oxidants are molecules that can cause oxidative stress in cells, while antioxidants are molecules that can protect cells from oxidative stress.
-Both pro-oxidants and antioxidants are found in the environment and our food.
+Both prooxidants and antioxidants are in the environment and our food.
 The balance between prooxidants and antioxidants is vital for our health.

-Prooxidants are found in environmental and artificial substances, and their effects on human health are studied continuously.
-Some prooxidants are carcinogenic, and others have been linked to congenital disabilities.
-Prooxidants are present in air pollution, cigarette smoke, and other environmental toxins.
+Prooxidants are in air pollution, cigarette smoke, and other environmental toxins.
 They can also be present in some foods and beverages, including processed meats and alcoholic drinks.
-Some prooxidants are utilized in different work industries, and people may risk exposure to them while working.
+Different work industries use some prooxidants, exposing people to potential risks.

 Antioxidants work by scavenging prooxidants and preventing them from causing oxidative stress in cells.
 These actions help protect cells from damage and can reduce the risk of some chronic diseases.
 Antioxidants are present in many fruits and vegetables and are available as supplements.